martiadrogue/frontendskeleton/README.md

-# ENVIRONTMENT
+# front-end Skeleton

-A Comfortable Development environment for a fast front-end development.
+A comfortable environment for a fast front-end development.

 Every front-end must be reusable, modular, and easy to update.
 All technologies used by front-end must follow standards and be fast to write and parse by